 Considering how many people pour, order, or pick up drinks on a regular basis every year, it’s no surprise casual drinking has become ingrained in American culture.
 And while you might get away with ordering a glass of wine at dinner or asking for a specialty cocktail on a date, some drinks won’t just make you look bad – they could make you feel bad too.
 Vodka Red Bulls ranked among the least classy drink options and for a good reason.
 There’s nothing casual or cool about a drink that could incite violence or aggressive habits.

-But what if your "casual" drinking tendencies become more of a problem?
-At Alcohol.org, we know alcohol dependency and abuse are serious issues, and getting the treatment you need sometimes feels worlds away.
+But what if your “casual” drinking tendencies become more of a problem?
+At American Addiction Centers (AAC), we know alcohol dependency and abuse are serious issues, and getting the treatment you need sometimes feels worlds away.
 By bringing awareness to the serious dangers associated with alcoholism and problematic drinking, our mission is to help differentiate between moderate consumption and harmful habits.
-If you or someone you love is struggling, we're here to help.
-Visit us at Alcohol.org to learn more and find local resources you can trust.
+If you or someone you love is struggling, we’re here to help.
+Call to learn more.

 Methodology and Limitations